EqualFiLabs/zkd/docs/TASKLIST.md

 ### Task 0.9.9 — Examples & Troubleshooting
 * **Objective:** create runnable examples and a troubleshooting guide for all FFI bindings.
 * **Files:** `/examples/*`, `/docs/ffi-troubleshooting.md`
-* **Steps:** provide minimal round‑trip demos (≈20 lines) for each supported language and platform; collect common integration issues (missing symbols, architecture mismatch, notarization or code‑signing errors, loader path problems) and document their resolutions; integrate these examples into CI.
+* **Steps:** provide minimal round‑trip demos (≈20 lines) for each official Phase-0 binding (C, Node, Python, Flutter, WASI); collect common integration issues (missing symbols, architecture mismatch, notarization or code‑signing errors, loader path problems) and document their resolutions; link to cookbook appendices for deferred languages.
-* **DoD:** CI executes each example after building the corresponding binding; the troubleshooting guide includes a table of known issues and fixes.
+* **DoD:** CI executes each official example after building the corresponding binding; the troubleshooting guide includes a table of known issues and fixes plus references into the cookbook for DIY targets.

 ### Task 0.9.10 — CI Matrix & Artifact Publishing
 * **Objective:** automate cross‑platform builds, tests and publication for all bindings.
 * **Files:** `/.github/workflows/ffi.yml`
-* **Steps:** build core libraries for all target architectures; run language‑specific smoke tests using the examples from Task 0.9.9; upload prebuilt binaries and publish packages to the appropriate ecosystems (npm, PyPI, NuGet, Maven, pub.dev); ensure that failures in any binding break the CI.
+* **Steps:** build core libraries for all target architectures; run language‑specific smoke tests using the examples from Task 0.9.9; upload prebuilt binaries and publish packages to the appropriate ecosystems (npm, PyPI, pub.dev, wasm bundle); ensure failures in official bindings break CI while cookbook targets report status asynchronously.
-* **DoD:** the GitHub Actions matrix shows green across all bindings; artifacts and packages are attached to releases and/or published to registries.
+* **DoD:** the GitHub Actions matrix shows green across all official bindings; artifacts and packages are attached to releases and/or published to registries, with cookbook status tracked via documentation updates.

 ### Task 0.9.11 — AIR-IR Parser & Public I/O (commitment aware)
 * **Objective:** parse `.air` including `Pedersen(curve)`, `PoseidonCommit`, and `KeccakCommit` bindings (renumbered from the original Task 0.9.2).